Chart Color Schemes

 Residential development activity is slightly higher than average within Korumburra when compared nationally

 Korumburra has seen approximately 51 new homes approved annually over the past five financial years, totalling 258 homes.
-As of FY-26, 17 approvals have been recorded.
-On average, 1.5 new residents per year arrived with each new home between FY-21 and FY-25, indicating balanced supply and demand conditions.
-However, this ratio has decreased to 0.7 people per dwelling over the past two financial years.
-New homes are being built at an average expected construction cost of $324,000.
+As of FY-26, 19 approvals have been recorded so far.
+Over these five years, an average of 1.5 new residents arrived per new home, suggesting balanced supply and demand conditions.
+However, this ratio has decreased to 0.7 people per dwelling over the past two financial years, indicating more balanced supply conditions.
+New homes are being built at an average expected construction cost value of $324,000.

-In FY-26, $3.4 million in commercial development approvals have been recorded, reflecting Korumburra's primarily residential nature.
+This year, $3.4 million in commercial development approvals have been recorded, reflecting Korumburra's primarily residential nature.
 Compared to Rest of Vic., Korumburra records significantly lower building activity, approximately 55.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
-New development consists predominantly of detached houses (92.0%) with a minority of attached dwellings (8.0%), maintaining Korumburra's traditional low-density character focused on family homes.
+New development consists predominantly of detached houses (92.0%) with a smaller proportion of attached dwellings (8.0%), maintaining Korumburra's traditional low density character focused on family homes.

-The location has approximately 249 people per dwelling approval, indicating a low-density market.
-With population expected to remain stable or decline, Korumburra should experience reduced pressure on housing, potentially creating opportunities for buyers in the future.
+The location has approximately 249 people per dwelling approval, indicating a low density market.
+With population projections suggesting stability or decline, Korumburra is expected to experience reduced pressure on housing, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development